skyzh/mips-cpu/README.md

 Making a MIPS CPU is a non-trivial task.
-But with the help of mips-simulator, my previous project on describing circuit logic in functional programming language, this project is done by directly translating Haskell into Verilog.
+But with the help of mips-simulator, my previous project on describing circuit logic in functional programming language, this project can be done easily by directly translating Haskell into Verilog.

 All CPU and CPU simulators I've made are listed below.